-- emerging writers who can demonstrate a strong commitment to writing e.g. journal publications, awards or notable mentions, creative writing training or courses undertaken, or other recognisable achievements (ideally some combination of the above).
+- emerging writers who can demonstrate a commitment to writing e.g. creative writing training or courses undertaken, journal publications, awards or notable mentions, or other recognisable achievements.

-- Writers with multiple publications who are working in a writing form in which they have yet to publish a book.
+- Writers with 3+ book publications who have begun writing in a form in which they have yet to publish a book.

-Each mentorship consists of four meetings with an experienced writer over a period of up to approximately six months.
+Each mentorship consists of four meetings with an experienced writer over a period of approximately 6–8 months.
 The mentor will read your work in advance of each meeting, and will give feedback and advice at each meeting.
-They may also provide information and advice on professional and publishing matters.
+They may also provide professional information and advice.

 How To Apply

-Applicants are asked to submit the following information through Submittable:
+Applicants are asked to submit the following information through Submittable (weblink below):

 - A writing CV listing any previous publications, writing experience, awards or recognition, creative writing classes or mentoring.

 Only one submission per applicant is allowed.
+If you have received literature mentoring through this particular mentoring programme within the last three years, you are ineligible to apply.
 Applications for mentees will only be accepted through Submittable.

-Applications will be scored through a combination of externally judged blind readings of work-in-progress and a Words Ireland panel review of additional information (CVs, Statements, etc), with a respective 75%/25% split between these two.
+Applications will be scored through a combination of externally judged blind readings of your sample work, and a Words Ireland panel review of additional information (CVs, Statements, etc), with a respective 75%/25% split between these two.